-When you go to apply for benefits, you will need to provide the Illinois Department of Human Services with your proof of identity, residence and your Social Security number.
+When you go to apply for benefits, you will need to provide the Illinois Department of Human Services with your proof of identity, residency and your Social Security number.
 Then, once the department has your application, you must visit an office to talk with a case worker in person to discuss your particular case and needs.
 Before your appointment, be sure to have your caseworker let you know which supporting documents you must bring with you in order to complete your case to avoid any delays.

 Checking Your Status

 It will take about 10 days after being approved for benefits before you will receive your Link card.
 If you have not received your card within 10 days of approval, you should contact your caseworker to have him see if there is a problem, or if you need to supply additional documentation.
 However, depending upon which benefits you applied for, it could take up to 30 days to complete the entire process from application to receiving your benefits.
 If you are in immediate need of food and/or you have little or no money, your application could be approved sooner, so you can get your SNAP benefits faster.